The Scarlet Letter (1917 film)

-The Scarlet Letter is an American silent drama film distributed by Fox Film Corporation and based upon the 1850 eponymous novel by Nathaniel Hawthorne, with some additional plot added taking place before the events of the novel.
+The Scarlet Letter is a 1917 American silent drama film directed and written by Carl Harbaugh.
+It is based on the 1850 eponymous novel by Nathaniel Hawthorne, with some additional plot added taking place before the events of the novel.
 It was written and directed by Carl Harbaugh.
+The film was released by Fox Film Corporation on February 12, 1917.

-A print of the film exists.
-The film used the novel's text to create subtitles, and in 1917 The Moving Picture World called it "as nearly flawless as it is humanly possible for it to be."
+The film used the novel's text to create subtitles, and the February 10, 1917 issue of The Moving Picture World called it "as nearly flawless as it is humanly possible for it to be."